jackryanoracoy/moonshine/README.md

 Get started with Moonshine, a scalable and maintainable architecture for building responsive, mobile-first web apps or sites.
 Moonshine helps you build not only fast but scalable and maintainable web apps or sites.
 With Moonshine you have a package that is built with the combined knowledge and effort of some great developers, from their methodology, codes, packages, etc...

 Ready to kick-start your project using Moonshine?
-Download Moonshine package or check Moonshine releases.
+[Read the documentation page](https://jackryanoracoy.github.io/moonshine).
 Be sure to have your pages set up with the latest design and development standards.
 That means using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors.
 Or you can use our boilerplate.html included in the package.

 ### Content